bradford-coderdojo/bradford-coderdojo.github.io/index.md

 Anyone from the age of seven to seventeen can visit our Dojo and learn how to code, build websites, apps, or games and explore technology in a laid-back, creative, fun and social environment.

+Bradford CoderDojo is set up and run by by [our volunteer mentors](/mentors/).

+CoderDojo has just one rule: “Above All: Be Cool“

 # Upcoming events

 {% for event in site.data.events %}